operator-framework/rukpak/README.md

 The provisioner currently implemented and bundled with RukPak is known as the plain provisioner.
 To get started with this provisioner on a local kind cluster, see [the quickstart section](./internal/provisioner/plain/README.md#Running-locally) of the plain provisioner README.
+To install the latest version of the provisioner on an existing cluster, see the [installation guide](#install).
 There will be other provisioners added to the RukPak project that support different content types.

 The plain provisioner is able to source and unpack plain bundles.
 To learn more about the plain bundle format, see [the plain bundle spec](./docs/plain-bundle-spec.md).